jonasangstrom/bloggen/_posts/2020-11-27-serverless-app-2.md

 ---
 Continued from [serverless app]({{ site.baseurl }}{% link _posts/2020-11-26-serverless-app.md %})

-Another interesting source of for following corona in sweden is the number of dead this yes from all causes compared to the number of dead previous years.
+Another interesting source of for following corona in sweden is the number of dead this year from all causes compared to the number of dead previous years.
 This data is published every monday.
-My plan is to expand our app into several independent lambda functions.
+My plan is to expand the app into several independent lambda functions.
 I want to add one that downloads the all causes death data on mondays and separate the plotting function to a separate lambda function.
 A lambda function can be triggered by a put event in an s3 bucket, but this does not work when using continuos deployment.
 Therefore I switched to doing deployment using chalice deploy.
 This is nice as we can separate the functions doing the downloading and plotting as we will now have two separate download functions which should trigger the same plotting function.
 The not so nice thing is that all the work I did on getting continuos integration to work is for naught.

-Another nice thing I found is that chalice can create a layer of the packages we use instead of including them in the lambda function.
+Another nice thing I found is that chalice can create a layer of the packages instead of including them in the lambda function.
 This makes the the lambda functions very much leaner taking up much less space.
 This is done by adding the following to the config.json: